onlycs/blog/content/The Making Of/Fluid Simulations.md

   - projects/fluidsim
   - "#projects"
 ---
+> 3/26: Minor corrections edits to improve explanations

 I finished my Fluid Simulations project yesterday.
 The process took around 2 months for me[^1], and I want to document the process.
 Let's get started.
 ## Choosing a Library
 To start, I needed a graphics library in Rust.
-Unfortunately, most of them were, with all due respect for the developers, [unreasonably difficult for beginners](https://github.com/gfx-rs/wgpu), [had unnecessary and costly abstractions with shit compile times](https://github.com/bevyengine/bevy), or [didn't have a good ecosystem or support for `wasm32` or compute shaders](https://github.com/ggez/ggez)[^2].
+Unfortunately, most of them were, with all due respect for the developers, [unreasonably difficult for beginners](https://github.com/gfx-rs/wgpu), [had unnecessary abstractions with terrible compile times](https://github.com/bevyengine/bevy), or [didn't have a good ecosystem or support for `wasm32` or compute shaders](https://github.com/ggez/ggez)[^2].
 ### Game Engines are Cheating
 I knew this from the very beginning.
 You learn basically nothing[^3] from having [an overarching graphics and physics engine do all the heavy lifting for you](https://unity.com).
 I decided that the library that I ended up going with didn't count as a game engine, since [all it does is render](https://github.com/ggez/ggez?tab=readme-ov-file#features), which is just the amount of lift I needed to get this thing off the ground.
 ### The `wgpu` Attempt
+`wgpu` is an extremely low-level wrapper for Vulkan and WebGPU.
+It's meant to be as bare-bones as possible—nothing is there to help the user.
-Lowkey, what the fuck was this.
-Like I start a project, pull up some documentation, and I need like a billion lines of code, not to mention [[The State of Shaders|writing shit in an entire other language]] just to get a fucking triangle on the screen.
-Why `wgpu`??
+So I pull up some documentation, and churn out a couple hundred lines of code, not to mention [[The State of Shaders|a point generator written in another language for some reason]] just to get a singular triangle on the screen.
+This was fucking ridiculous for attempt one.
-This was not a beginner-friendly choice, and I learned that the hard way.
-It was probably for the better that I switched though, there was like a 0% chance I could have begun to do anything useful while dealing with the pain and suffering needed to just render a circle.
 ### `ggez` — A Rust library to create a Good Game Easily
-`ggez` was a breeze.
-It made getting started so simple, all I had to do was just create a circle `Mesh` and draw it to the screen.
-Unreasonably simple.
+`ggez` is a high-level rendering API that runs on top of `wgpu`.
+It makes it super easy to draw a circle, or even a bunch of circles.
+However, it did not have `wasm` support, meaning I would need to port this project away from `ggez` to get something working on the web.
 ## Physics ↔ Rendering Architecture
-I know, just from knowledge, that if you want to wait for a physics tick to finish before drawing anything to the screen, its inefficient. `winit`[^4] is waiting for physics to finish and physics is waiting for `winit`[^4] to finish.
+If you want to wait for a physics tick to finish before drawing anything to the screen, its inefficient.
+Your window is waiting for physics to finish and physics is waiting for your window to finish, resulting in massive lag and fps drops.
 So the solution was a little bit of this:
 ![](https://i.imgur.com/YSozyI3.png)
 ### Draw a circle!
 I got circle drawing working on commit [`f318824`](https://github.com/onlycs/fluidsim/tree/f31882452b88e43b8feece42e69d8dae4b412707)
 ### Drawing a UI
-So I really really really wanted a little options menu inside the app where you could tune the settings to your liking.
+So I really wanted a little options menu inside the app where you could tune the settings to your liking.
 To do this, literally everyone uses a well-known library called [`egui`](https://github.com/emilk/egui).
-Unfortunately, neither developer provided a straightforward way to display a little `egui` window inside of a `ggez` app.
-[So I made my own.
-It was hell](https://github.com/onlycs/fluidsim/blob/61c2335fca0b86e7fd9ef455459b0dcd48b967e1/src/renderer/egui_translator.rs).
+Unfortunately, neither `ggez` nor `egui` provided interoperability between the two.
+[So I did it myself](https://github.com/onlycs/fluidsim/blob/61c2335fca0b86e7fd9ef455459b0dcd48b967e1/src/renderer/egui_translator.rs).
+It was really annoying.
 There was literally a block of code where I was just translating [*so many key presses*](https://github.com/onlycs/fluidsim/blob/61c2335fca0b86e7fd9ef455459b0dcd48b967e1/src/renderer/egui_translator.rs#L161-L276).
 The code was literally just
 ```rust
 match (ggez_keypress) {
 	ggez::KeyCode::KeyA => egui::Key::A,